 The dead zone

 I get a lot of emails from people asking if they can fish somewhere for trout and grayling about 1 hour from Stockholm.
-Answer is, NO. You can find some lakes which stock trout, but it is mostly rainbows...and how much fun is that?
+Answer is, NO. You can find some lakes which stock trout, but they are not native fish, and are mostly rainbows...and how much fun is that?

-Unfortunately, you may find that some rivers may look incredibly “trouty” but that you will catch nothing but chubs.
+Unfortunately, you may find that some rivers may look incredibly “trouty” but that you will catch nothing but chubs, mört, etc..
 This phenomena is found to extend in many places beyond the dead zone.
 While Sweden advocates natural rivers and does not stock native trout to damaged rivers (although it has been known to happen), many of the rivers are stocked instead to produce “put-and-take” fisheries.
-The local fishing clubs, instead of using the money on stream restauration, instead lure new fly fishermen with dreams of large trout (rainbows) and a weekend of relaxing.
-I am partial to this form of fishing, and would rather drive further than spend 2-500 kr (or more) fishing for stocked rainbows.
+The local fishing clubs, instead of using the money on stream restauration, lure new fly fishermen with dreams of large trout (rainbows) and a weekend of relaxing.
+I am partial to this form of fishing, and would rather drive further than spend 200-500 kr (or more) fishing for stocked rainbows.